-BACS – which runs the Current Account Switching Service (CASS) – has just reported that it has completed nearly 4.5 million successful current account switches since the service launched in 2013.
-Despite awareness of the government-backed service reaching a new high of 84%, in October 2017 the report showed that there is still a lack of movement in the market, with overall switching figures dropping 7% from 2016 to 2017.
+BACS – which runs the Current Account Switch Service (CASS) – has reported that it has completed nearly 5 million successful current account switches since the service launched in 2013.
+Despite awareness of the government-backed service claimed to be as high as 80%, there is still a lack of movement in the market, with overall switching figures dropping 7% from 2016 to 2017.

-At the same time, a new report from independent agency True Digital identifies that an increasing number of people are likely to switch accounts for a social purpose.
-As British consumers become more aware of how their money can be used for positive social and environmental impact, the report, Breaking Inertia, points out that many are looking beyond the old, larger institutions for a bank that matches their values.
+At the same time, increasing number of people are likely to switch accounts for a social purpose.
+As British consumers become more aware of how their money can be used for positive social and environmental impact many are looking beyond the old, larger institutions for a bank that matches their values.

 “Switching to a Triodos Current Account is just another piece of the puzzle in terms of being proactive about trying to live according to my values”